• Skip to primary navigation

 • When your gut microbiome is healthy, your small intestine will be much more effective at digesting foods and absorbing nutrients.
 This can improve your overall well-being since your food will further nourish you.

-• You can use probiotic foods to support certain gut diseases, including irritable bowel syndrome, inflammatory bowel disease (IBD), and infectious or antibiotic-induced diarrhea.
+• Probiotic foods can support certain gut diseases, including irritable bowel syndrome, inflammatory bowel disease (IBD), and infectious or antibiotic-induced diarrhea.

 • A healthy gut microbiome has been shown to improve recovery from infections like pneumonia in a study on mice.
-Probiotics can also improve the immune response to common infections like cold and flu since they boost the activity of T-lymphocytes.
+Probiotics can also improve the immune response to common infections like colds and flu since they boost T-lymphocyte activity.

 The Best Probiotic Foods for Gut Health